• New Here?

 The Church is God’s ordinary means of doing extraordinary things!

 Jesus built the church and pledged that even hell itself would not prevail against her (Matthew 16:18).
 Jesus loved the church so much that he gave himself up for her (Ephesians 5:25).
 And, the Apostle Paul was on a mission to change the world.
 Paul’s world was more war-torn and impoverished than ours.
-There were fewer educational opportunities for all, there was poor sanitation in the cities, there was more injustice in the streets.
+There were fewer educational opportunities for all, poor sanitation in the cities, and injustice in the streets.
 And what did Paul do to address these ills?
 He planted churches all over the known world.
-Paul knew that the church was not merely a limited “Social Service Provider” (SSP) as she is called in our day, but instead, was a “Direct Service Provider,” a DSP that offers baptism (re-creation), communion (restoration), teaching, pastoring, counseling, the formation of children and students, service and outreach both locally and globally, and the list goes on and on.
+Churches that offered baptism (re-creation), communion (restoration), teaching, pastoring, counseling, the formation of children and students, service and outreach both locally and globally, and the list goes on.

-Further, the church is both sustainable (a 2000 year organizational history) and strategic (the premiere social network!), making her a worthy investment.
+Further, the church is both sustainable (a 2000-year organizational history) and strategic (the premiere social network!), making her a worthy investment.
 Malcolm Gladwell once wrote that social networking online does not bring full revolution because the ties are too weak; instead, activism must involve “strong ties and real presence.”
-Look no further than the church: The church builds social, relational, emotional, financial, and spiritual capital that grants strong and lasting impact generation after generation.
+Look no further than the church: The church builds social, relational, emotional, financial, and spiritual capital that cultivates deep and lasting impact generation after generation.

-And, just in case you are wondering, people that give to their local church are far more generous to other causes (see Robert Putnam’s American Grace).
+And, in case you are wondering, people who give to their local church are far more generous to other causes (see Robert Putnam’s American Grace).
 Yes, you read that correctly.
-Christians that prioritize giving to their local church give more generously to many other noble causes.
+Christians who prioritize giving to their local church give more generously to many other noble causes.
 Why?
 Because generosity begets generosity.
 It’s contagious.

 Facebook Instagram Youtube